 TIP: Use the Wishlist Function!
 Whenever I add a book to my Amazon wishlists, I always add it to my Paperback Swap list too.
-Sometimes it’s a book for Mr. Stapler or my parents — all of them like used books as much as I do, so if I can get them a great read for the cost of shipping out a book to someone else, it’s a done deal.
+Sometimes it’s a book for my family or friends — all of them like used books as much as I do, so if I can get them a great read for the cost of shipping out a book to someone else, it’s a done deal.
 Now is the time to start adding to that PaperBack Swap wishlist.

 Ready to swap some unwanted books for books you want?
 Sign up here*